 The Year Ahead Delivery Plan sits alongside the Council Plan.
-To ensure delivery of the Council Plan, the annual Year Ahead Delivery Plan will run until March 2023 and will be reviewed and updated each year thereafter.
-This is the fourth quarterly progress report to Cabinet.
+To ensure delivery of the Council Plan, the first annual Year Ahead Delivery Plan runs until March 2023 and, following a review has been updated for the 2023-24 financial year.
+This is the fifth and final quarterly progress report to Cabinet for the 2022-23 financial year.